spotlightpa/poor-richard/content/news/2022-01-31-SPLWOMBLE.md

 Federal authorities have said nothing about their investigations.
 Their completion, whenever that occurs, is sure to be another watershed event for the massive pension fund, which sends $6 billion yearly in retirement checks to ex-teachers and other former school workers.

-PEERS has also been silent about the issues under investigation.
+PSERS has also been silent about the issues under investigation.
 In a leaked document obtained by The Inquirer and Spotlight PA, <a href="https://www.inquirer.com/business/psers-pension-error-mistake-teachers-fbi-20210530.html">one of the fund’s key consultants, Chicago-based Aon, seemed to take the blame </a>for part of the problem, saying investment-performance data had been corrupted by “inadvertent clerical mistakes at a data-entry level.”

 Other leaked documents suggested that the fund had erred by using unaudited figures in its initial calculation of performance profits.